August Willich: Civil War

 Rewarded by a promotion to brigadier general of volunteers in July 1862, Willich fought at the Battle of Perryville under Maj.
 Gen. Don Carlos Buell in Kentucky.
 He commanded the 1st Brigade, 2nd Division, XIV Corps in December at the Battle of Stones River.
 He was captured by the Confederates when his horse was shot out from under him.
 He was sent to Libby Prison for four months, but was paroled and exchanged in May 1863.
-Returning to the federal army later that year, he was assigned to command of the 1st Brigade, 2nd Division, XX Corps and served with distinction during the Tullahoma Campaign, where his brigade played a key role in holding Liberty Gap.
+On May 8, he met with President Lincoln and talked about Richmond's defenses.Returning to the federal army later that year, he was assigned to command of the 1st Brigade, 2nd Division, XX Corps and served with distinction during the Tullahoma Campaign, where his brigade played a key role in holding Liberty Gap.
 He led a division at the Battle of Chickamauga and saw additional action during the Chattanooga Campaign.